About MOMAT

 These carefully planned exhibitions are organized several times a year.
 They include solo exhibitions by renowned Japanese and international artists, and thematic exhibitions exploring the times and society.

-As well as organizing lectures, symposiums, and gallery talks to accompany each special exhibition, we also provide guided tours of collection exhibitions by volunteers.
-We design detailed programs tailored to the purposes and characteristics of school groups, workshops for families including preschool children, appreciation and cross-cultural exchange programs in English, and appreciation workshops for business people.
-In recent years, we have planned and operated an online program that includes talks by curators, an art appreciation program, “Let’s Talk Art!
-Online,” and distance learning.
+As well as organizing lectures, symposiums, and gallery talks to accompany each special exhibition, the Museum also offers guided tours of collection exhibitions by volunteers.
+The Museum designs detailed programs tailored to the purposes and characteristics of school groups, workshops for families including preschool children, appreciation and cross-cultural exchange programs in English, and appreciation workshops for business people.

 Page Top